A Discussion Group (Not a Bible Study)

 You are welcome to participate in the discussions or just listen.
 Be prepared to be challenged (so come with a thick skin).
 And feel free to challenge the beliefs, assumptions and thoughts of others in a respectful way.

 A Note to Christians

-This is your opportunity to meet actual unbelievers who are asking you to present the Gospel and your beliefs to them.
+This is your opportunity to meet actual unbelievers who are asking you to explain the Gospel and your beliefs to them.
 This is a great forum to practice witnessing and putting forth a defense of your faith.
 You may find that defending your faith and presenting the Gospel to real live unbelievers is a bit different from reading books on witnessing or just talking about witnessing with other Christians at church.
 As the New Testament indicates, the Gospel is an offense to unbelievers so we should not be surprised when the unbeliever reacts out of that offense.
 Set your expectations accordingly.
 It may be difficult at first but this group will give you excellent preparation for sharing the Gospel and defending your faith.
 This group is not for the fainthearted (but neither is biblical Christianity).

 Being prepared to defend our faith is the duty of the Christian according to the Apostle Peter: